rakage/Chat-Bridge/STRICT_CHECK_FIX.md

-# Strict Duplicate Check Fix - Instagram Conversations
+# Multiple Duplicate Check Fixes - Instagram Conversations

 ## Critical Bug

 **Issue:** Instagram messages to CLOSED conversations were still appending to the closed conversation instead of creating new ones.

-**Root Cause:** The "STRICT DUPLICATE PREVENTION" check at the end of `getOrCreateInstagramConversation()` was finding ALL conversations (including CLOSED) and returning them instead of creating new ones.
+**Root Cause:** There were **TWO** separate duplicate prevention checks in `getOrCreateInstagramConversation()` that were finding ALL conversations (including CLOSED) and returning them instead of creating new ones.

 ---